HadrienGardeur/audiobook-manifest/README.md

 ## Cover

-A manifest can also specify the cover of an audiobook using the "cover" relationship in `links`:
+A manifest can also specify the cover of an audiobook using the `cover` relationship in `links`:

 ```json
 "links": [{